-Relinda Ruth, Director of Educational Resources at UA Cossatot
+Relinda Ruth, Director of Educational Resources & OER Specialist at UA Cossatot

 "Open educational resources (OER) are any resources available at little or no cost that can be used for teaching, learning, or research.
 The term can include textbooks, course readings, and other learning content; simulations, games, and other learning applications; syllabi, quizzes, and assessment tools; and virtually any other material that can be used for educational purposes.
 OER typically refers to electronic resources, including those in multimedia formats, and such materials are generally released under a Creative Commons or similar license that supports open or nearly open use of the content.
 OER can originate from colleges and universities, libraries, archival organizations, government agencies, commercial organizations such as publishers, or faculty or other individuals who develop educational resources they are willing to share."

 The Southern Regional Education Board is the nation’s first regional interstate compact for education, SREB was created in 1948 by Southern governors and legislators who recognized the link between education and economic vitality.